 It’s not that I failed to grasp the value of having full facilities of this type available to globetrotting executives.
 One of them might have traveled overnight and had to report directly to the office upon arrival and, not happy to appear unkempt after that period of showerless confinement, having a shower at the workplace makes a lot of sense.

-I just considered it a bit of an extravagence, but well within the domain of the executive, that controversially influential failed-up leader of billions.
+I just considered it a bit of an extravagance, but well within the domain of the executive, that controversially influential failed-up leader of billions.

 I spent yesterday, Sunday, revisiting my life before I took this poverty-wages job.
-That life, before this, still makes me feel I am drowning, just dipping into it a little bit.
+That life, before this, just dipping into it a little bit, still makes me feel I am drowning.
 It is too much but it is also never enough.
 I failed but in my failure was my success.
 My only success is being alive.